Olivia Reynolds: Fictional character biography

 Still later, Olivia became her toy company's liaison with Guy Gardner and the Justice League, responsible for developing Guy Gardner: Warrior and Justice League America toylines.
 During this time, she had a flirtation with Icemaiden.
 It is unknown if their relationship developed further.

-Powers
+Powers and abilities

 Known as the "U-Mind", Reynold's mind sustained an entire alien race, the Lenglyns of Lengyl.
 The U-Mind is used to control the Ergono power (a power similar to the Anti-Life Equation sought by Darkseid).
-It has been theorized the Ergono power and the Anti-Life Equation may be one and the same, and Olivia could be the human that Darkseid needs to abduct in order to tap into the power.

-Both the Lenglyns and the Weaponers of Qward have battled over the power, but it is believed only Reynolds and Aleea Strange (daughter of Adam Strange) have access to it.